 Freddie Mac prepares an Information Statement annually which describes Freddie Mac, its business and operations and contains Freddie Mac's audited financial statements for the two most recent fiscal years ending prior to the date of such Information Statement.
 From time to time Freddie Mac prepares an Information Statement supplement which includes certain unaudited financial data and other information concerning the business and operations of Freddie Mac.
-The most current Information Statement and Information Statement supplements thereto, if any, are incorporated by reference into this Offering Circular and made a part hereof.
-Any of these documents and any quarterly report, statistical information on its mortgage purchase and securities sales volume and other relevant information prepared and made available by Freddie Mac can be obtained by writing or calling the Investor Inquiry Department at Freddie Mac at 1759 Business Center Drive, P.O.
-Box 4112, Reston, Virginia 22090 (outside Washington, D.C. metropolitan area, telephone 800/424-5401, extension 8160; within the Washington, D.C. metropolitan area, telephone 703/759-8160).
+The most current Information Statement and Information Statement supplement, if any, are incorporated by reference into this Offering Circular and made a part hereof.
+Any of these documents and any quarterly report prepared and made available by Freddie Mac can be obtained by writing or calling the Investor Relations Department at Freddie Mac at P. O. Box 4112, Reston, Virginia 22090 (outside Washington, D.C. metropolitan area, telephone 800/424-5401, extension 8160; within Washington, D.C. metropolitan area, telephone 703/759-8160).